Circles of Safety: Awareness to Action

 While all of these pieces of information are vital, the well-informed educator should also recognize their own feelings about abuse and neglect, and understand why parents maltreat their children.

-The Child Welfare Information Gateway also has a web page dedicated to information about school-based abuse prevention programs 102 (which includes this Manual).
+that evaluates multiple school-based abuse prevention programs.
 In addition the local DCF office may have information regarding community-based resources.

 To reinforce the importance and critical role of training, an effective protocol should include a statement to this effect: